twbraam/sphinx-markdown-builder/tests/source/ExampleRSTFile.rst

       The edX engineering wiki Release Pages provide access to detailed information about every change made to the edx-platform GitHub repository.

+The edX engineering wiki `Release Pages`_ provide access to detailed information about every change made to the edx-platform GitHub repository.

 ****************************